Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 • Title: Add the word References (capitalized, centered, and bolded) to the top of the page.

 • Add Sources: Sources must be listed in alphabetical order, according to the last name of the first author of each source.
 The author's name should be listed by last name and first initial.
-Multiple sources by the same author must be organized by date of publication, from oldest to newest.
 Include the page range of essays and articles and the URLs of online sources.
-Notice that for books and articles, you should only capitalize the first word and any proper nouns.

 • Hanging Indent: The second and following lines of each entry must be indented one half-inch.
 This is called a “hanging indent.”
 Most word processing programs (like Microsoft Word) enable you to specify a hanging indent for selected text.
 This option can usually be applied through the paragraph- or text-formatting area.

 Let's look at a sample reference page for a research essay to understand how it should be constructed.
+This reference page lists all the sources we used as examples for in-text citations, organized in alphabetical order by author's last name.
 We will then look at each entry separately to understand what bibliographic information is included for different types of sources:

-Take a look at a citation of an online newspaper article with the elements you will need to include.
+The second source is a website with two authors.
+Take a look at the citation with the elements you will need to include:

-To cite an online newspaper article, include these elements in this order:
+To cite a website with two authors, include these elements in this order:

-Take a look at a citation of a scholarly journal with the elements you will need to include:
+The third source is a scholarly journal article with multiple authors.
+Take a look at the citation with the elements you will need to include:

 To cite a scholarly journal, include these elements in this order:

-• Title of the article, followed by the title of the journal and the journal's volume number in italics and the issue number
+• Title of the article, followed by the title of the journal and the journal's volume number (both in italics), and the issue number (in parentheses)

 • The article's page range